Music of the Soviet Union: Classical music during the Second World War

-The Nazi invasion of the Soviet Union in June 1941 came as a complete surprise to most Soviets.
+The Nazi invasion of the Soviet Union in June 1941 stunned the unready Soviet forces.
 Stalin's administration was forced to react quickly and devote all its resources into the war effort.
 As a result, Soviet music witnessed a relaxation of restrictions on expression.
 This period was a break from the policies of the 1930s.
 The Communist Party, seeing as it was allied with several Western powers, focused on patriotic propaganda rather than anti-Western rhetoric.
-With a restored connection to the west, Soviet music experienced a new wave of progressivism and experimentation.
+With a restored connection to the west, Soviet music experienced a revival, with more modernist and innovative themes.

 Composers responded to their new freedoms with music laden with themes of patriotism and military triumph.
 Wartime music featured a reemergence of grand symphonic works compared to the simplistic ‘song operas’ (such as Tikhii Don) of the 1930s.
 Sergei Prokofiev, Nikolai Myaskovsky, Aram Khachaturian and Shostakovich each composed war symphonies.
 Chamber music, a genre that had fallen out of favor in the previous decade, was also revitalized.
 Wartime music aimed to boost Soviet morale both at home and on the battlefront, and it was successful, especially as the Soviet army began to gain momentum against the Nazis in 1942.

 Zhdanovism and a return to the policies of the 1930s

 Following the end of the war, the Communist Party refocused on isolationism and culture control.
 Stalin appointed Andrei Zhdanov in 1946 to carry out this return to the policies of the 1930s.
 Zhdanovism meant a reemphasis on socialist realism, as well as anti-Western sentiment.
 The Communist party again encouraged composers to incorporate themes of the Russian Revolution, as well as nationalist tunes.
 Zhdanov castigated composers on an individual basis, particularly Prokofiev and Shostakovich, for embracing Western ideals during the war.
 Tikhon Khrennikov, meanwhile, was appointed head of the Union of Soviet Composers.
 Khrennikov would become one of the most despised figures among Soviet musicians, as the USC embraced a greater role in censorship.

 Reaction to the Communist Party's restrictions varied with the different generations of composers.
 The younger generation largely strove to conform, although the music they produced was simplistic and bare in structure.
 Desperate to find acceptable melodies, composers incorporated folk tunes into their music.
 Some composers, Prokofiev and Shostakovich included, turned to film music.
 Shostakovich, among others, withheld his more expressive and perhaps controversial works until after Stalin's death.
-Shostakovich was honored by Stalin and the Soviets for his brilliant music, and was never executed, despite Stalin not liking the direction some of his music took.
+Shostakovich was honored by Stalin and the Soviets for his brilliant music, despite Stalin not liking the direction some of his music took.
 The complex tonal structures and progressive themes that were prevalent during the war slowly disappeared.
 The years after the war and prior to the cultural Thaw under Nikita Khrushchev thus marked a rapid decline in Soviet music.